dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

         must issue the appropriate move.

-    -   However, if such a node is constrained to a set of registers, and its current location does not satisfy that requirement, LSRA must insert a `GT_COPY` node between the node and its parent.
+    -   However, if such a node is constrained to a set of registers, as in the case of x86 instructions which require a byte-addressible register, and its current location does not satisfy that requirement, LSRA must insert a `GT_COPY` node between the node and its parent.
         The `_gtRegNum` on the `GT_COPY` node must satisfy the register